Common Concussion FAQ's

 - Individuals who have suffered multiple concussions in a close timeframe

-- Individuals experiencing persistent migraine-like headaches, visual or vestibular dysfunction or a high symptom load
+- Individuals experiencing persistent migraine-like headaches, cognitive difficulties, visual or vestibular dysfunction or a high symptom load

-- Individuals with history of migraine, depression, ADHD, learning disabilities or sleep disorders
+- Individuals with history of migraine, depression, anxiety or a sleep disorder

 Why some individuals seem to recover quickly and others do not remains unclear.
 Even when symptoms resolve quickly it is advisable that a proper gradual return-to-play protocol be carried out for athletes returning to sport.

-Postconcussion syndrome is a diagnostic term used when symptoms persist for several weeks and sometimes months after the injury.
+Postconcussion syndrome (PCS) or Persistent Post Concussion Symptoms (PPCS) is a diagnostic term used when symptoms persist for several months or even years after the injury.
 If your symptoms persist beyond 3-4 weeks it is important that you undergo proper medical assessment (or re-assessment) in order to receive the right education and management strategies for your condition.